nathancarter/weblurch/doc/bugs-and-enhancements.md

    To check the last modified date of arbitrary web pages, see [here.](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest#Get_last_modified_date)

-Finish Dropbox Integration

- * Extend the save method in the Dropbox plugin so that it wraps the document in a DIV with class "EmbeddedLurchDocument."
-Test to be sure it saves in this way, but this will break loading; we fix that next.
- * Extend the load method in the Dropbox plugin so that it finds the start and end of that DIV (even if there are nested DIVs!) and pulls out all of its content as the loaded file.
- * Extend the save method so that it appends after that DIV a script tag that dumps the DIV's `.innerHTML` to the console. as a test.
-Ensure that opening a Dropbox-saved file in the browser succeeds in this.
- * Change that script so that instead it places the contents of the DIV into the Local Storage with `localStorage.setItem 'auto-load', HTML`, and then redirects the current URL, without any query string.  ("Current" means at the time the script is written by the Dropbox saver, not the time the script is later run!)
- * Ensure that opening a file in Dropbox by double-clicking it from the OS file manager redirects to the main Lurch app and loads the file, with metadata.

 Dependencies

  * Right now circular dependency relationships never cause an infinite loop